-11 A longer, reasonable time frame may for example be necessary: (i) when the request or the information/documents sought are in languages other than the EIB working languages (English and French); (ii) to complete the consultation of third parties; (iii) when the request concerns a large volume of information/documents or historical information/documents.
+16 A longer, reasonable time frame may for example be necessary: (i) when the request or the information/documents sought are in languages other than the EIB working languages (English and French); (ii) to complete the consultation of third parties; (iii) when the request concerns a large volume of information/documents or historical information/documents.
 The EIB will inform the applicant about the delay and the reasons thereof.

-12 A longer, reasonable time frame may for example be necessary: (i) when the request or the information/documents sought are in languages other than the EIB working languages (English and French); (ii) to complete the consultation of third parties; (iii) when the request concerns a large volume of information/documents or historical information/documents.
+17 A longer reasonable time frame may for example be necessary: (i) when the request or the information/documents sought are in languages other than the EIB working languages (English and French); (ii) to complete the consultation of third parties; (iii) when the request concerns a large volume of information/documents or historical information/documents.
 The EIB will inform the applicant about the delay and the reasons thereof.

-information may be extended and the correspondent.
-The applicant shall be informed accordingly of the need for an extension of time and the reasons justifying it no later than 15 working days following receipt.

-5.225.24 The EIB shall, however, endeavour to provide a reply to such complex requests no later than 30 working days following receipt.
-In all circumstances, a reply will be provided no later than two months following receipt.

-5.235.25 If, in order to safeguard the interests protected by this Policy, the EIB is unable to divulge the information requested, in full or partially, the reason(s) why such information cannot be provided shall be stated and the applicant will be informed of the right to make a voluntary confirmatory application or lodge a complaint.
-A refusal of a request shall be in writing if the request was in writing or the applicant so requests.
-A refusal shall be made as soon as possible and at the latest within 15 working days, unless the complexity of the information justifies an extension of up to 30 working days.
-The applicant shall be informed of any extension and the reasons justifying it.

-5.245.26 Information shall be supplied in an existing version and format, or, if feasible, the form requested unless it is already publicly available in a format according to the specific needs of another form or it is otherwise reasonable for the requester.
-EIB to make it available in another form, in which case reasons shall be given for making it available in that form.

-5.255.27 Members of the public writing to the EIB in one of the official languages of the EU shall have the right to receive a reply in the same language.

-5.265.28 Only the costs of producing and sending copies may be charged to the applicant.
-The charge shall not exceed the real costs of producing and sending the copies.
-A schedule of such charges will be made available on the EIB website, indicating the circumstances in which the charges may be levied or waived and when the supply of information is conditional on advance payment of the charge.

-5.275.29 The handling of requests shall be carried out in compliance with rules on the protection of individuals with regard to the processing of personal data as laid down in EU lawRegulation (EU) 2018/1725.

-5.285.30 The EIB retains the possibility of refusing to follow up an applicationa request that is excessive br manifestly unreasonable, for example repetitive.
-The same applies to applications that are or clearly frivolous requests or requests that are malicious or commercial in nature.

-5.295.31 In the event of a total or partial refusal following the initial applicationrequest, the applicant may, within 15 working days of receiving the EIB's reply, make a confirmatory application asking the EIB to reconsider its position.
-Alternatively, the applicant may lodge a complaint with the Complaints Mechanism within one year of the EIB's response.

-5.305.32 The voluntary confirmatory application shall be handled by the EIB's Secretary General in line with the previous provisions (see articles[updated cross references]).

-5.315.33 In the event of a total or partial refusal following a confirmatory application, the EIB shall inform the applicant of the remedies open to him or her, namely making a complaint to the Complaints Mechanism or initiating court proceedings against the EIB before the Court of Justice of the European Union.

-5.325.34 Failure by the EIB to reply to a request within the prescribed time limit shall be considered as a negative reply and entitles the applicant to make a complaint to the EIB Complaints Mechanism or to institute court proceedings against the EIB before the Court.

-Commented [A46]: For consistency of terminology

-Commented [A47]: Whilst EIB endeavours to reply to complex requests no later than 30 days following receipt, article 4(2) of the Aarhus Convention requires that complex requests are dealt with in a maximum of two months.

-Commented [A48]: See article 4(7) of the Aarhus Convention.

-Although it may be intended that the timeframes in the preceding paragraphs for "replying" to an information request also automatically apply to refusals, to avoid ambiguity, it is suggested to make clear the timeframes for refusals also.

-Commented [A49]: This is required by article 4(1)(b) of the Aarhus Convention.

-Commented [A50]: A schedule of charges is required by article 4(8) of the Convention.

-Commented [A51]: For transparency, readers of the policy should be able to know which EU law is being referred to, so that they can check for themselves what it says.

-Commented [A52]: The reference to "excessive" is problematic, as to fairly determine what is excessive, EIB needs to know the reason why the information is sought (which it is not entitled to do).

-The policy already envisages several options for dealing with large information requests:

-First, if a request is not sufficiently precise, the requester can be asked to clarify the request.

-Second, if it is for a very large number of documents, EIB may confer with the applicant to find a fair solution.
-Third, there is a longer timeframe for dealing with large or complex requests.

-Finally, if conferring with the requester does not work and the requester is unreasonable - then the request might as a last resort be considered to be manifestly unreasonable.

-Commented [A53]: The Aarhus Convention does not expressly refer to the possibility to refuse an information request due to the request being repetitive, frivolous, malicious or commercial in nature.
-However, these grounds could each potentially be seen as examples of "manifestly unreasonable" requests under article 4(3)(b) of the Convention.
+- 5.245.26 Information shall be supplied in an existing version and format, or, if feasible, in a format according to the specific needs of the requester. - 5.255.27 Members of the public writing to the EIB in one of the official languages of the EU shall have the right to receive a reply in the same language. - 5.265.28 Only the costs of producing and sending copies may be charged to the applicant.
+The charge shall not exceed the real costs of producing and sending the copies. - 5.275.29 The handling of requests shall be carried out in compliance with rules on the protection of individuals with regard to the processing of personal data as laid down in EU law.18 - 5.285.30 The EIB retains the possibility of refusing to follow up-respond to an application that is excessive or repetitive.
+The same applies to applications that are clearly frivolous, or commercial in nature. - 5.295.31 In the event of a total or partial refusal following the initial application, the applicant may, within 15 working days of receiving the EIB's reply, make a confirmatory application asking the EIB to reconsider its position.
+Alternatively, the applicant may lodge a complaint with the Complaints Mechanism within one year of the EIB's response. - 5.305.32 The voluntary confirmatory application shall be handled by the EIB's Secretary General in line with the previous provisions (see articles[updated cross references]). - 5.315.33 In the event of a total or partial refusal following a confirmatory application, the EIB shall inform the applicant of the remedies open to him or her, namely making a complaint to the Complaints Mechanism or initiating court proceedings against the EIB before the Court of Justice of the European Union. - 5.325.34 Failure by the EIB to reply to a request within the prescribed time limit shall be considered as a negative reply and entitle the applicant to make a complaint to the EIB Complaints Mechanism or institute court proceedings against the EIB before the Court.